President: Frank Dennis, Swiss Water Decaffeinated Coffee Co.

 Dr. Miriam Cremer is the President and Founder of Basic Health International, a non-profit that is working to eradicate cervical cancer in El Salvador and Latin America.
 In addition to her dedication to Basic Health, Dr. Cremer is an Assistant Professor in the Department of Obstetrics, Gynecology and Reproductive Sciences at University of Pittsburgh Medical Center’s Magee Women’s Hospital.
 She is a board certified obstetrician and gynecologist who completed her fellowship in family planning at the University of Southern California in 2005.
 She has received multiple grants and awards for public health projects both nationally and internationally, including First Prize for Original Research from the Federation of Latin American Obstetrics and Gynecology (FLASOG) in 1999, and Woman of the Year from the Western Center for Law and Poverty in 2005.
 Her specific research interests include cervical cancer screening, adolescent comprehension of emergency contraception and improving contraceptive services worldwide.
 Miriam received her Bachelor of Arts from Hampshire College, her Doctor of Medicine from the University of Wisconsin School of Medicine, and her Master of Public Health from John Hopkins University.
 In addition, she is an Adjunct Professor to her Alma Mater, Hampshire College, where she teaches an annual undergraduate course on international women’s public health.

-Mike Dupee serves as Vice President for Innovation at Green Mountain Coffee Roasters, where he leads efforts to embed sustainability into the company’s product innovation and design processes.
+Mike Dupee served as Vice President for Innovation at Green Mountain Coffee Roasters, where he lead efforts to embed sustainability into the company’s product innovation and design processes.
 In his previous role as Vice President for Corporate Social Responsibility, Mike developed the company’s award-winning, internationally-recognized corporate sustainability program.
 In addition to Grounds for Health, Mike serves on the board of the Vermont Council on Rural Development, a nonprofit organization dedicated to helping Vermonters and Vermont communities develop their capacity to create a prosperous and sustainable future through coordination, collaboration, and the effective use of public and private resources.
 Mike is also a Donella Meadows Leadership Fellow for the Sustainability Leaders Network, a group dedicated deepening the capacity of sustainability champions who are versed in an approach that integrates vision, systems thinking, reflective conversation, and creative expression.

 Fara Coffee and Fara Foundation